timgurto/Hellas/README.md

 ## Glossary of ambiguous terms
 **character**, the *avatar* which represents a user in-game

+**class**, a category to which an item belongs, denoting functionality.

 **client**, the *program* which connects to the server

+**item**, something which exists virtually in-game, located in players' inventories

+**entity**, (client only) something which exists physically in-game, with a location and image, and supporting user interaction

+**object**, (server only) something which exists physically in-game, with a location and functionality

 **server**, the *program* which manages the state of the game world and connects to clients